What to Do When There’s Water Damage, Mold, & Mildew

 Mold On Wall

-Along with adverse health effects, mold can also damage your home by taking over large areas that require removal or even demolitions to eliminate.
+Along with adverse health effects, mold can also damage your home by taking over large areas that require removal or even demolition to eliminate.
 It can be expensive to remove mold and may even require that you replace personal items and furniture along the way.

 Mold can break down the wood, drywall, tiles, and other materials throughout a home.
-The national average cost for mold removal starts at around $2,500.
-This cost will be much higher for larger spaces or more complex situations such as crawl space water intrusion, or water damage from a second story damaging the first floor.
+The national average cost for mold removal starts at around $3,500.
+This cost will be much higher for larger spaces or more complex situations such as crawl space water intrusion or water damage from a second story damaging the first floor.
 In that case, water restoration and mold remediation must take place for both levels of the property.
-Consequently, the price for restoration will go up when there is more mold present, as it must be carefully removed.
-Identifying mold in your home early on can eliminate the need for expensive mold remediation and repairs, which saves you both money and overall well-being.

 3. How Can You Test for Mold?